RafaelBroseghini/BonVue/README.md

 # BonVue :bus:
-## I went on the `bongo.org` website and almost punched the screen.
+## I went on the `bongo.org` website...
 It sucked big time.
 I thought it needed some improvements.
 I had a Vue. :eyes:
 * Use as you wish!
 You're the hacker :thumbsup:
 ---